scarlinj/Emaily/README.md

 ## Express Route Handlers
 Express API contains business logic to take incoming requests from React/Node application, pull information from MongoDB, and send information back to React application - React does not communciate directly with MongoDB.
 Express API and React app will communicate entirely through HTTP requsts.
 Express and MongoDB will communicate via an internal method.

+## Future Development
+This currently includes only a Google authentication strategy.
+In the future, this site can also include other authentication strategies (LinkedIn, Github, etc.).
+I will need to follow the same process as GoogleOAuth, but use those sites instead.